fluent-ffmpeg/node-fluent-ffmpeg/README.md

 Now including input streaming support (means you can convert **on-the-fly** using an input- and an outputstream)!

-### Sorry for the long period of inactivity, i had to settle some private stuff!
-Now back in full effect :)

 ## Installation
 Via npm:
 `$ npm install fluent-ffmpeg`